erichoracek/Motif/README.md

 [![Build Status](https://travis-ci.org/erichoracek/Motif.svg?branch=master)](https://travis-ci.org/erichoracek/Motif)

-_A lightweight and customizable CSS-style framework for iOS._
+_A lightweight and customizable JSON stylesheet framework for iOS_

 ## What can it do?